KasparEtter/ef1p/pages/email/email.md

 Additionally, an attacker who could compromise the first secure connection could make the legitimate website inaccessible.
 While HPKP was nice in theory, it caused so many problems in practice that it was discontinued.
-Here is an example header:
+Let's look at an example:

 <figure markdown="block">